Intelligent transport systems entry

-This is a 3 year Studentship, covering UK/EU University fees only, with a Stipend/living allowance of £16,000 per annum.
+This is a three year studentship, covering UK/EU University fees only, with a stipend/living allowance of £16,000 per annum.
 UK/EU university fees are also covered by the studentship.

 As we develop ever more complex and integrated transport systems that must keep us safe on our journeys, we must ensure that computer systems and digital infrastructure are trusted to remain secure even in the presence of threat agents wishing to cause harm.
 Key to realising the benefits of intelligent transport systems is the standardisation of communication and security protocols between information and computer technology (ICT) components.